torbjorndahlen/md-boilerplate/README.md

 ### Form
 The form uses a row layout to provide input fields.
-Ia also provides a simple `md-autocomplete`.
+It also provides a simple `md-autocomplete`.
 For screen size xs the row layout changes to column.

 ![alt text](./img/form.png "Form")